Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Charlotte’s Primary Rental Platforms

 Regional platforms complement national marketplace reach for Charlotte property managers.
-Realtor.com connects with home buyers also considering rental options before purchasing, capturing a distinct audience segment.
+Realtor.com connects with home buyers also evaluating rental options before purchasing, capturing a distinct audience segment.
 Rent.com and RentCafe provide additional exposure in Charlotte’s competitive market.
-Manual posting across five platforms requires 6-8 hours per property when creating separate accounts, uploading photos to each site, and configuring notification preferences for incoming inquiries.
+Manual posting across five platforms requires 6–8 hours per property when creating separate accounts, uploading photos to each site, and configuring notification preferences for incoming inquiries.

 Multi-Platform Syndication Strategy